-14. The procedure for removing the reducing valve, oxygen regulator, pressure gauge and charging valve is obvious, but care must be taken to ensure that the valves on the oxygen cylinders are closed before any pipe lines or components are disconnected.
-The procedure for changing the oxygen cylinders is described below.
+14. The procedure for removing the reducing valve, oxygen regulator, pressure gauge and charging valve is obvious, but care must be taken to ensure that the valves on the oxygen cylinders are turned to the fully OFF position before any pipe lines or components are disconnected.
+The procedure for the changing of the oxygen cylinders is described below.